oitcode/samarium/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-This package can be used to create websites and ecommerce shop websites.
+Open source ERP software created using Laravel, Livewire and Bootstrap.

 ## Features

 - Admin dashboard
 - CMS
 - CRM
+- Invoicing

 ## Installation

 Installation script is available with this package.
-You just need to run the script.
+You just need to run the script and installation will be completed.

+Please run below script in Ubuntu 20 or higher.
+If you are using any other operating system than ubuntu 20 then please modify the bash script accordingly.

 `bash app-install.sh`